 As we discussed in resource limits, you are going to define the pod size with (1) min cpu (2) max cpu (3) min memory (4) max memory.

 The most important thing is to make sure that your pod isn’t smaller than what you’d need for a bare minimum workload.
-If it’s too small, you won’t be able to serve any traffic because your application might end up in out of memory errors.
+If it’s too small, you won’t be able to serve any traffic because your application might end up in out-of-memory errors.
 If it’s too big, you’ll be wasting resources - you are better off enabling horizontal scaling.

 Right pod sizing would approximately be a [minimum + 20%].
 Then, you’d apply horizontal scaling on that pod size.

-Vertical Pod Autoscaling (VPA) allows you to dynamically resize a pod based on load.
+Vertical Pod Autoscaling (VPA) allows you to dynamically resize a pod-based on load.
 However, this is not a natural or common way to scale in K8s because of few limitations.

 - VPA destroys a pod and recreates it to vertically autoscale it.
 It defeats the purpose of scaling because of the disruption involved in VPA

 Horizontal Pod Autoscaling (HPA) allows you to scale the number of pods at a predefined pod size based on load.
 HPA is the natural way of scaling your applications in K8s.
-Two important things to consider for successful HPA are:
+Two important things to consider for a successful HPA are:

 - Size the pod right - if the pod size is too small, pods can fail and when that happens, it wouldn’t matter how much you scale horizontally.